afzal-ruler/patternproblem/README.md

-# This is PATTERN problem
+# This is PATTERN Problem